simeononsecurity/simeononsecurity.ch/content/articles/cybersecurity-threats-to-watch-out-for-in-2024/index.en.md

 To prevent ransomware attacks, it is important to take the following steps:

 - **Backup your data regularly and securely.** Having regular backups of your important data can help you recover from a ransomware attack without having to pay the ransom.
-Make sure to store your backups securely, such as in the cloud or on an external hard drive that is not connected to your network.
+Make sure to store your backups securely, such as in the cloud or on an external hard drive that isn't connected to your network.

 - **Keep your software up-to-date with the latest security patches.** Software vulnerabilities can be exploited by attackers to gain access to your network and deploy ransomware.
 Keeping your software up-to-date with the latest security patches can help prevent these vulnerabilities from being exploited.